 If a student registers for a class that begins later in the semester and drops it before it begins, financial aid will be adjusted to reflect actual enrollment.
 Federal requirements do not allow aid for courses a student never begins.
 Students who are considering dropping or withdrawing from a part of term course (one that is less than the full 15 week semester), should consult their financial aid counselor to learn how aid eligibility will be affected.

-Except in specially-defined circumstances, such as military deployment or a new prolonged illness, students will not receive partial tuition refunds after the 2nd week for withdrawals.
+Except in specially-defined circumstances, such as military deployment or a new prolonged illness, students will not receive a refund after the 15th day of the term, excluding holidays.
 A full copy of this policy can be found here.

 How does this change apply to classes that meet for less than a full semester?

-The 14-day 100% refund period applies only for classes that meet the full 15-week semester.
-The refund period for classes that meet for less than the full semester will end at the end of the drop period for those classes.
-Deadlines for the last day to drop these classes (and receive a 100% refund) are listed in the semester calendar on the Student Accounts Office website.
+The 22-day drop period applies only for classes that meet the full 15-week semester.
+Deadlines for the last day to drop are listed in the semester calendar on the Student Accounts Office website.